Q: What documents do I need to submit for my I-20?

 Q: How long will it take for me to receive my I-20?

-A: Once all of your documents have been received and approved by the College of Engineering, a request for the creation of your I-20 will be submitted to our International Center.
-After that, it will take approximately 3-4 weeks for our International Center to process your I-20.
+A: Once all of your documents have been received by the College of Engineering, we need to take 1-2 weeks to review.
+If your documents have some issues and need to be updated, you might need to take 1-3 weeks to update the documents.
+After all your documents are approved, a request for the creation of your I-20 will be submitted to our International Center.
+It will take approximately 1-2 weeks for our International Center to create your I-20.
 Depending on the time of year, you may receive your I-20 sooner or later than that.
 The College of Engineering does not have access to check on the status of your request once it has been submitted to the International Center for processing.

 Q: How will I know when my I-20 is ready?